grpc/grpc-go/README.md

 ```

 ### Build gRPC
+Building requires JDK 8, as our tests use TLS.

 grpc-java has a C++ code generation plugin for protoc.
 Since many Java
 developers don't have C compilers installed and don't need to modify the
 codegen, the build can skip it.
 To skip, create the file